jk-ozlabs/mctp/docs/mctpd.md

 ### `.PoolStart`: `y`

-A constant property representing first EID in the contiguous range allocated for downstream endpoints.
+A constant property representing first EID in the range allocated for downstream endpoints.

 ### `.PoolEnd`: `y`

-A constant property representing last EID in the contiguous range allocated for downstream endpoints.
+A constant property representing last EID in the range allocated for downstream endpoints.

 ## Configuration